ACCO Brands uses their 61” Polar paper cutter with Microcut automated controls to cut six different variations of the FIVE STAR notebook covers.

 Rucker credits C&P’s installation team for putting his employees on the fast track to success.

 “The operator adoption went very well and I’m very pleased with the easy operation of the machine.
 The tracking and traceable functions are very good, and there hasn’t been any output issues.
 The electronic controls reduce the wear and tear on the machine, especially the backgauge when it reaches a certain speed.
 We made some minor adjustments in order to be fully functional, but tapping into C&P’s expertise is very helpful and they’ve addressed all of our concerns.”

-Microcut PLUS offers many advantages that can boost the productivity of new or rebuilt paper cutters by as much as 50%.
+Microcut PLUS computer controls can boost productivity of new and rebuilt paper cutters by as much as 50 percent.